Miceuz/SolarCampingLentern/README.md

  * MCU powered directly from battery
  * DC-DC led driver - MCP1664

 Batteries are re-used from electronic cigarettes.
 I don't really know if they retain their safety ratings after they have been re-charged, but people around are re-chargint them and I've heard of no fires happening.

 They come with a protection board and I have tried shorting and over-discharging them - seem to work fine, also I've seen my friends ridiciously abusing them with high charge currents on par of 3C.
 Their longevity is to be proven though as they might not be optimized to a lot of re-charge cycles, but it seems their safety is on par with standards mandatory with CE marking.
-I am happy to delay their travel to a landfill or a recycler. **But if you replicate this design, be warned that battery failure is a risk**
+I am happy to delay their travel to a landfill or a recycler. **If you replicate this design, be warned that battery failure is a risk to be considered!**

 ### Operational parameters